jbzfn/dyslexic-subs-youtube/README.md

 # dyslexic-subs-youtube
-Youtube captions for Dyslexic people.
+### Youtube captions for Dyslexic people.
+Extension that replaces the default youtube caption font for the OpenDyslexic3 font.